alexeymorgunov/unixshellcourse/Orientation.md

 cat long.txt
 ```

-How best to look at our text files?
+What's the best way to look at our text files?

 ```bash
 cat long.txt